notsimon/notsimon.github.io/talks/2017-07-20-magnetic-field-interpolation.md

 As an observation in the Kalman filter: the model is expected to produce a divergence of zero for a number of random positions.

-# Conclusion

-Summary:

-- Modelisation of a magnetic potential instead of the vector field
-- Continuous interpolation over a set of chosen points
-- Inclusion of a second law of Maxwell using a regularization

-Novelty of the method:

-- Usage of an attention mechanism
-- Implemention in a Kalman filter